RestBasePlatform/rest_docs/docs/source/rest_docs/table/list_table.rst

-ListDatabase Request
+ListTable Request
 ====================================

 .. http:get:: /Database/list

-   This get request list of databases in RestBase. (*except password*)
+   This get request returns a list of tables that the token has access to.

    **Example request**: